catherinedevlin/talks/pycon_2018/smalldata.rst

     all creating small-scale, local alternate channels to that mainstream food industry.

-    The starry-eyed ones may imagine replacing the conventional food industry, but most believe than even a small-scale alternative can improve the world - engagement, familiarity, mindfulness.
+    It's probably not going to replace the conventional food industry, but every little bit of close and personal contact with the food supply you can give people increases their engagement, familiarity, knowledge, mindfulness.

-    They are democratizing the food supply.

-    They're not democratizing it completely.
-Most people still don't garden.
-Most food still comes through the industrial food pipeline.
-    But every little bit of extra contact that people have with food production makes a difference.
-2% is better than 1%.
-5% is better than 2%.
+    Democratizing the food supply, even a little, is worth doing.

 ----